guillermomuntaner/Burritos/README.md

 var test: String
 ```

 By default it uses the standard user defauls.
-You can pass the instance you want to use via its constructor:
+You can pass any other instance of `UserDefaults` you want to use via its constructor, e.g. when you use app groups:

 ```swift
 @UserDefault("test", defaultValue: "Hello, World!", userDefaults: UserDefaults(suiteName: "your.app.group"))